Few-to-many-particle crossover of pair excitations in a superfluid

 where $c_{jm}^\dagger$ creates a fermion in a state $(j,m)$ and $c_{j\bar{m}}^\dagger$ creates a fermion in a corresponding time-reversed state (i.e., with opposite spin and angular momentum).
 The interaction term couples pairs of fermions annihilated by

+We briefly comment on the link with a contact interaction: In occupation number representation, the contact interaction contains a matrix element~\cite{hofmann16}

-Note that for a box potential, the pairing interaction~\eqref{eq:hamiltonian} retains precisely the matrix elements giving rise to superfluidity~\cite{matveev97}.
-For an oscillator potential, Eq.~\eqref{eq:hamiltonian} neglects some matrix elements with pair-breaking transitions compared to a contact interaction~\cite{hofmann16} (and will thus not reproduce certain features of the contact interaction such as a nonrelativistic conformal symmetry at weak interactions~\cite{bekassy22}), but as we will demonstrate it accurately describes the pair excitation spectrum.
+where $\phi_{j,m}({\bf r})$ is the single-particle wave function of the state with quantum number $(j,m)$.
+For an oscillator potential, where Eq.~\eqref{eq:wijkl} conserves the total angular momentum, the effective integrable interaction term in Eq.~\eqref{eq:hamiltonian} neglects some matrix elements with pair-breaking transitions compared to a contact interaction~\cite{hofmann16} (and will thus not reproduce certain features of the contact interaction such as a nonrelativistic conformal symmetry at weak interactions~\cite{bekassy22,bekassy24}), but as we will demonstrate it accurately describes the pair excitation spectrum.
+Note that for a box potential, where single-particle wave functions are plane-wave states labeled by a two-dimensional wave vector ${\bf k}$, the pairing interaction~\eqref{eq:hamiltonian} connects pairs with opposite momenta and spin, \mbox{$({\bf k}, \uparrow; - {\bf k},\downarrow) \to ({\bf k}', {\uparrow;} -{\bf k}',\downarrow)$}, which are precisely the matrix elements that give rise to superfluidity~\cite{matveev97}.
+In the present case, the interaction~\eqref{eq:hamiltonian} connects pairs in time-reversed states of the 2D harmonic oscillator, \mbox{$(j, m; j,\bar{m}) \to (j', m'; j',\overline{m'})$}.

 Fermionic systems with pairing interactions as in Eq.~\eqref{eq:hamiltonian} are integrable~\cite{richardson63,richardson64,richardson65,richardson66}.
-A key observation for the solution is that the interaction only couples empty and pair-occupied levels while singly-occupied levels decouple from the Fock space.
-Restricted to a set ${\cal U}$ of pair levels, Eq.~\eqref{eq:hamiltonian} describes a quadratic Bose Hamiltonian with a hard-core constraint on $A_j$ characterized by $[A_j, A_i^\dagger] = \delta_{ij} (d_j - n_j)$.
-Intriguingly, this constraint only leads to a small modification of the free Bose gas solution~\cite{vondelft00}: Interacting eigenstates evolve continuously from non-interacting states and are thus described by a set of $M$ occupied pair levels \mbox{$\{(j_0,m_0),\ldots,(j_{M-1},m_{M-1})\} \subset {\cal U}$}.
+A key observation for the solution is that the interaction only couples empty and pair-occupied levels while singly occupied levels decouple from the Fock space.
+Restricted to a set ${\cal U}$ of pair levels, Eq.~\eqref{eq:hamiltonian} then describes a quadratic Bose Hamiltonian with a hard-core constraint on $A_j$ characterized by $[A_j, A_i^\dagger] = \delta_{ij} (d_j - n_j)$.
+This constraint can be incorporated into the Bose gas solution~\cite{vondelft00}: Interacting eigenstates evolve continuously from noninteracting states and are thus described by a set of $M$ occupied pair levels \mbox{$\{(j_0,m_0),\ldots,(j_{M-1},m_{M-1})\} \subset {\cal U}$} (the dependence on the time-reversed index is implied here).
 The corresponding state

 is created by acting on the empty state $|0\rangle$ with the same creation operators as for the Bose problem

 Here, the $E_\nu$ are generalized pair level energies (called roots), which are the central objects in the Richardson solution, and $L$ is a cutoff on the single-particle spectrum.
 In particular, the energy of the state~\eqref{eq:state2} is